strimzi/strimzi.github.io/_posts/2024-02-08-kafka-tiered-storage-deep-dive.md

 The Kafka producer has a configurable Partitioner that assigns the message to a specific topic partition based on the key hash, when provided, the default partitioner is using Strictly Uniform Sticky Partitioner ([KIP-794](https://cwiki.apache.org/confluence/display/KAFKA/KIP-794%3A+Strictly+Uniform+Sticky+Partitioner)).
 This message is not sent immediately, but accumulated and sent in a batch based on time or size configuration properties.
-The ProduceRequest is received by the broker’s SocketReceiveBuffer and picked up by a NetworkThread, which is assigned to that particular client connection.
+The ProduceRequest is received by the broker's SocketReceiveBuffer and picked up by a NetworkThread, which is assigned to that particular client connection.
 The NetworkThread reads data from the SocketReceiveBuffer, converts that request into a ProduceRequest object and sends it over to the RequestQueue.
-An IOThread picks up the ProduceRequest from the queue and performs validations, before appending the data to the partition’s segment (log and index files).
+An IOThread picks up the ProduceRequest from the queue and performs validations, before appending the data to the partition's segment (log and index files).

 <figure>
     <img src="/assets/images/posts/2024-02-08-kafka-tiered-storage-deep-dive-fig3.png" height=400>